-The policy of the Department of Motor Vehicles for drivers with heart-assisted devices, based on guidance and recommendations from the Medical Advisory Board, is as follows:
+DMV's policy for drivers with heart-assisted devices, based on guidance and recommendations from the Medical Advisory Board, is as follows:

 If DMV has been notified in writing that a driver has an implantable cardioverter defibrillator (ICD or AICD), the customer must provide a Customer Medical Report (MED-2), with Parts C and F in the Customer Information section completed by the driver's cardiologist.
 This report must submitted annually to DMV.

-If DMV is notified that the device has activated, the driver's driving privileges will be suspended for a period of 3 months unless an identifiable remedial cause has been adequately addressed by the cardiologist.
-After 3 months, the driver may resume driving once DMV receives an updated Customer Medical Report completed by a cardiologist and documenting that the driver is stable and the device has not activated within the last 3 months.
+If DMV is notified that the device has activated, the driver's driving privileges will be suspended for a period of three (3) months unless an identifiable remedial cause has been adequately addressed by the cardiologist.
+After three months, the driver may resume driving once DMV receives an updated Customer Medical Report completed by a cardiologist and documenting that the driver is stable and the device has not activated within the last three months.
 The report must be approved by DMV before the driving privilege can be reinstated.

 Left Ventricular Assist Device/Ventricular Assist Device